hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-nimbula.rst

 .. note:: These builder type names can be changed by your UForge administrator.
 To get the available builder types, please refer to :ref:`command-line-format`

 The Nimbula builder requires cloud account information to upload and register the machine image to the Nimbula platform.
-The Nimbula builder section has the following definition:
+The Nimbula builder section has the following definition when using YAML.
+You can also use JSON.

 .. code-block:: javascript

-	{
-	  "builders": [
-	    {
-	      "type": "Nimbula KVM",
-	      ...the rest of the definition goes here.
-	    }
-	  ]
-	}
+	---
+	builders:
+	- type: Nimbula KVM

 Building a Machine Image
 ------------------------